This Day in History on 5th May

 1932: Prabhatkumar Mukhopadhyay, famous Bengali short story writer and novelist, passed away.

-1942: Henry Albert John Gidney, great leader and politician, died at New Delhi.
+1942: Henry Albert John Gidney, a great leader and politician, died at New Delhi.

-1983: Keshavrao Kothavle ‘Lalit’, editor of monthly magzine, passed away.
+1983: Keshavrao Kothavle ‘Lalit’, editor of monthly magazine, passed away.

 1993: Balak Brahmachari, [Marxist Godman], famous Indian guru, passed away at 73 yrs.